 Family Ski Resort Mont Tremblant

-Start your day at Le Cabriolet the village gondola that sweeps you up to the base area.
+Let's say you've checked the weather and have a "GO" day.
+Here's how to plan.
+Start your day at Le Cabriolet, the village gondola that sweeps you up to the base area.
 It’s free even if you’re not skiing and gives you pretty views of the village below.
-If you can, start your day at the Express Gondola.
+If you can, begin you ski adventure from the Express Gondola.
 Once you're on the Gondola it takes about 12 minutes to be whooshed up to the top.
 Bonus--it's warm inside the Gondola.

 Managing the lines here can be a bit of a chore.
 After 9:30 there can be a 45+ minute Gondola wait.
 No worries though, an alternative is the Flying Mile quad lift at the base which has a much, much shorter lift line.
 To get to the top, take the Flying Mile lift to the TGV and you’ll avoid the gondola altogether and get to the top the open-air way.